eireann07/drum-kit/README.md

 # Drum Kit Game

-- Drum kit site: JS animation and sound on click and key commands
+*Drum kit game site deployed [here](https://eireann07.github.io/drum-kit/) with Github pages.
+JavaScript animation and sound on click and key commands to play a drum kit*

 **What I enjoyed while building this site:** Adding the sound elements and the two different kinds of commands -- onClick and keyDown.
 The fact that you can "play the drums" with a keyboard is actually really cool.